-2 trips to NKorea with top US diplomat, 18 years apart
+2 trips to North Korea with top US diplomat, 18 years apart

 Then, late on Monday afternoon, we were told we'd depart from the department's Foggy Bottom headquarters at 7:45 that night.
 We would fly overnight with refueling stops in Alaska and Japan, and go on to North Korea, returning in reverse order at some undetermined point.
 The State Department had allotted 10 hours of time on the ground.
 Officials cautioned though that it could be as many as 24 hours depending on the unpredictable North Koreans.

 We left in a two-van motorcade from the department's underground parking garage with spokeswoman Heather Nauert, a translator and other Pompeo aides for Joint Base Andrews outside Washington.
-A staffer's forgotten bag caused a brief bit alarm amid concern that our brief return to the Harry S. Truman building could attract unwanted attention.
+A staffer's forgotten bag caused a brief bit of alarm amid concern that our brief return to the Harry S. Truman building could attract unwanted attention.
 Once at Andrews, we waited for Pompeo to arrive and soon the U.S. Air Force C-32, a converted Boeing 757, its fuselage emblazoned with "United States of America" with tail number 80001, was airborne.
 Destination: Pyongyang, capital of the most reclusive nation on Earth.

 So began a four-day journey with no confirmed schedule on the ground in North Korea, no guarantee of the prisoners' release or on progress for the summit and little to no sleep.